 Inspirations

-The strategy explores this pattern by trading exclusively on Mondays, with additional conditions to increase its effectiveness.
-This approach allowed for achieving similar results to the benchmark over a 30-year period but with only 15% capital utilization and much less drawdown, while maintaining a low correlation with other strategies.
+This approach allowed for achieving results weaker than the benchmark over a 31-year period, but with only 14% average capital utilization and a much smaller drawdown, while maintaining a low correlation with other strategies.

 Key Components